Aviv-public/Aviv-Web-Technical-Test/README.md

 The following features are already set up:
 - a web application for visualization (`pricemap`)
 - a database (`PostgreSQL`)
-- a real estate properties API of classified for Paris (`listingapi`)
+- a real estate properties API of listings for Paris (`listingapi`)
 - a first implementation for the part 1 ("Collecting data") and the part 2 ("Restituting data")

 **The entirety of your code must run in the `pricemap` container.**